-Accountability, responsibility, risk, metrics, unions, markets… What about education?by Chris
+Accountability, responsibility, risk, metrics, unions, markets… What about education?

 As has been discussed here recently, Chicago teachers are striking, even though they already make an average salary nearly double that of the average Chicago family, and are being offered a 16% raise over four years.